 I found I needed to start employing people so I could do a decent job in the office answering phones and quoting.
 In the beginning it was super difficult to find decent tradesmen and had several false starts before a couple of decent guys answered an ad.
 With some decent tradies onboard I was able to undertake larger and more complex challenging projects.

 It has been a huge challenge to transition from being a tradesperson to being a business owner; constantly evolving along the way with the support of my wife and family it has become possible.
-Determined to grow the business I had to learn marketing, accounting, management,
+Determined to grow the business I had to learn marketing, accounting, management, and HR.
+I have found human resources the most difficult to learn as I am an old school plumber in a new politically correct world.
+Fortunately the people we employ have a good sense of humour regarding this.

 I have employed many good tradesmen and unfortunately several have moved on for further experience elsewhere or have decided to start their own business.
 I wish them all the luck and maybe things will work out further down the line.
 It is difficult to see nice guys and people I have worked with closely to move on.